 This acclaimed and popular book is the definitive and most comprehensive work available, the ‘Bible of Scottish Castles’ and a ‘a proud and worthy successor to MacGibbon and Ross’.

 The Best Castles section with Top 20 has been added with a selection of the best, along with Outlander sites and traffic top 20s, most interesting or scenic of castles, towers, historic houses, mansions and other places, and some new sites.
 The text is mostly the same as in the book, but a far more extensive range of illustrations and photos has been added.
 This is still under construction and there will be a comprehensive index of places eventually added.
 A developing feature is the map, which is still being compiled.

-This new edition comes in a deluxe hardback edition plus 64 pages of (121) colour photographs, as well as the new paperback edition.
+This new edition came in a deluxe hardback edition plus 64 pages of (121) colour photographs, as well as the new paperback edition.

 This edition is the culmination of twenty-four years of research, compiling, editing, and updating.
 Featuring some 4,100 entries, 1,000 more than the previous edition, the book runs to 752 text pages with over 700 b&w drawings and photos.
 More information about what is new in this editon can be found here.